ErnestThePoet/js-https/README.md

 }
 ```

-With a correctly implemented backend server, you should see the actual response data in the browser console, just as what it is without js-https.
+With a correctly implemented backend server, you should see the actual response data in your browser console when `safeRequest()` is invoked, just as what it is without js-https.
 If you run either of our backend demo implementations, you will also see the decrypted request data in your Springboot or Django terminal.

 ## API